 - The organiser has no liability for damages that are based on negligent breach of duty by the organiser or one of the organiser’s lawful representatives or agents unless it involves damages arising from the breach of cardinal obligations.
 Liability for damages arising from the breach of cardinal obligations is, however, limited to the replacement value of the foreseeable and contract-typical damage in terms of the amount when the contract was signed.
 “Cardinal obligations” are those whose fulfilment enables the contract to be properly executed in the first place and on compliance with which I can normally rely.

 (2) The contracting party is hereby explicitly reminded once again that the organiser and/or his lawful representatives or agents are not liable for damages for which they are not responsible.
-This applies, for example, to damages that are caused by malpractice/riding errors of other riders or the fact that participants have been prevented in whole or in part from attending due to legal provisions and/or government directives.
+This applies, for example, to damages that are caused by malpractice/riding errors of other as well as in the event that the contractual partner is wholly or partially prevented from participating due to legal regulations and/or official orders.

 (3) This liability limitation also applies expressly to lost valuables, items of clothing and pieces of equipment and damage to bicycles that occur while being transported back.